stracquadaniolab/pygna/docs/preprocessing.rst

 Diffusion matrix
 ++++++++++++++++

 To evaluate the diffusion matrix we have the below function that implements a Randowm Walk with Restart algorithm.
-The $beta$ parameter is set to $0.80$ as default, but can be given by the user.

-.. autofunction:: pygna.command.build_rwr_diffusion
+The :math:`beta` parameter is set to 0.80 as default, but can be given by the user.

 .. code-block:: text